travis-ci/docs-travis-ci-com/user/database-setup.md

 ```
 {: data-file=".travis.yml"}

-Riak uses the default configuration apart from the storage backend, which is LevelDB.
+Riak uses the default configuration with Bitcask as storage backend.

-Riak Search is enabled.
+Riak Search is deactivated by default.

 ## Memcached